 To strengthen this technological capability, the DSTI awarded R18 million for the acquisition of a Microwave Food Processing Unit, a mobile unit that will complement the TIA-supported project and provide flexible processing capacity closer to producers and entrepreneurs.

 “A key innovation supporting the initiative is the integration of microwave food processing technology aimed at reducing postharvest losses, one of the major risks in root crop value chains.
-The microwave technology, currently undergoing testing and planned for integration with participating SMMEs, is expected to enhance processing efficiency, improve shelf life and preserve nutritional quality,” she adds.
+The microwave technology, currently undergoing testing and planned for integration with participating SMMEs, is expected to enhance processing efficiency, improve shelf life and preserve nutritional quality,” Dr Dlamini adds.

 With the initial development phase completed, the project team is now finalising a commercialisation plan for the OFSP products, focusing on market positioning, distribution and long-term sustainability of the value chain.